Updated: Wednesday, Aug. 29, at 11:47 a.m. EDT

 There really isn’t any incentive to take a chance, even as late as his ADP, on the former Buccaneer.
 Marshawn Lynch may be nearly three years older, but he looks infinitely younger on the field.
 Martin has averaged a pathetic 2.9 yards per carry over his last 19 games, and he has just two relevant seasons in his entire career.
 At 29 years old, coupled with injury history and a crowded backfield, there simply is no upside.
 Anyone expecting another monster season — or, frankly, anything remotely close — is living in the past.

 There’s little question about Mixon’s potential, and while he definitely was overvalued as a rookie, it’s not so obvious this time around.
 His ADP should make him an RB2 for many gamers, which in and of itself is not a reach, but he’ll also be some teams’ No. 1.
 The fear is Cincinnati’s offensive line has been drastically reworked, including a rookie center and two new starting bookends.
+Perhaps it proves to be for the better, but there is a chemistry factor for which to account.
 Giovani Bernard is paid far too handsomely to sit idly by and watch.
 Mixon should be good but won’t be great, so this is more of a “temper your expectations” warning than an outright plea to avoid him.
 In all likelihood, gamers will be able to find similar production a few rounds later.

 Even though Week 1 will mark a full year since Robinson’s ACL tear, he’s still coming back from knee reconstruction — never an easy task.
+Now he has to worry about rehab, the fear of reinjury, build chemistry with a second-year QB, and learn a new offense from a freshman coach all at once.
+No thanks.
 Following a breakout 2015 effort, A-Rob basically disappeared in ’16.
 It wasn’t entirely his fault, though ignoring only two 100-yard games and no TDs over the final six weeks is difficult.
-He will catch passes from second-year quarterback Mitchell Trubisky in a new offense with a freshman coach.
 This system relies on ground production and short-area passing, this system could rely heavily on passing to backs and tight ends.
+Promising rookie wideout Anthony Miller may steal his thunder, too.
 Historically, the Windy City hasn’t fostered many stud fantasy receivers, with Alshon Jeffery in 2014 being the last 1,000-yarder for the Bears, and no quarterback has thrown for 4,000 yards in team history.
-Robinson is hardly a sure bet to produce like a third-rounder.
-Or even a sixth-rounder.
+Robinson is hardly a sure bet to produce like a fifth-rounder.
+Or even a seventh-round selection.

-Over the long trajectory of a rookie contract or even career, Moore should be anything but a fantasy disappointment.
+Over the long-view trajectory of a rookie contract or even career, Moore should be anything but a fantasy disappointment.
 However, he must learn an NFL offense and live up to first-round expectations for a team reliant on controlling the clock.
-Even though this coaching staff wants to open it up, Cam Newton displays limitations as a passer and has two safety blankets in Greg Olsen and Christian McCaffrey to gobble up looks.
+Even though this coaching staff wants to open it up, Cam Newton displays limitations as a passer and is learning a new offense.
+Plus, he has two safety blankets in Greg Olsen and Christian McCaffrey to gobble up looks.
 Moore is an intermediate weapon whose ability to shake defenders will be his biggest asset in development.
 Moore isn’t without value, though it could take longer than many gamers can afford to wait before he returns meaningfully on investment.